digitallinguistics/tools/.github/CONTRIBUTING.md

 Be sure to read the [General Contributing Guidelines for DLx Projects][8].

+## Coding Guidelines

+The project includes an [ESLint][6] stylesheet to ensure consistency when writing JavaScript.
+Please ensure that your code adheres to the included stylesheet as much as possible, and that exceptions are documented using `eslint-ignore`.

 ## Guidelines for Building Tools

 Each of the tools in this project should aim to eventually implement all of the following: